eliemichel/LearnWebGPU/getting-started/hello-webgpu.md

  - It is in general ahead of `wgpu-native` regarding the progress of implementation (but `wgpu-native` will catch up eventually).

 **Cons**
- - Although I reduced the need for extra dependencies, you still need to [install Python](https://www.python.org/)
+ - Although I reduced the need for extra dependencies, you still need to [install Python](https://www.python.org/) and [git](https://git-scm.com/download).
  - The distribution fetches Dawn's source code and its dependencies so the first time you build you need an **Internet connection**.
  - The initial build takes significantly longer, and occupies more disk space overall.